Memory product

 Make the visitor feel the place before asking them to plan it.

 Successful ambience and walking videos work because they solve a mood: sleep, focus, memory, travel longing, or the feeling of being there.
-The next test must start from a believable outdoor visitor position, not from a still photo with effects added on top.
+These three tests copy that logic with source-safe Banff-area scenes and a clear route back to the planner.

 establish hold breath return

-These are research briefs, not finished videos or current weather.
+These are short sample videos, not live footage or current weather.
 Browser upload previews stay local only.
 Use only source-safe project, public-domain, licensed, filmed, or generated visuals.

 Copy the proven content job